Are your products destined for the scrap heap?

 Options for dealing with Technical debt

-Unfortunately, by the time organisations are paying attention none of options are good.
+Unfortunately, by the time organisations are paying attention none of the options are good.

 - Do nothing and it gets worse